10 Tuscan villages to visit during a trip to Italy

 Monteriggioni, best medieval village in Tuscany

-From without, Monteriggioni looks like an illustration from a book of fairytales.
-It lies on a hill outside Siena, its castle enclosed by mighty fortifications from which square towers sprout.
-Every summer the village stages a medieval reenactment named Monteriggioni di torri si corona (that means Monteriggioni crowned by towers), as written in Dante’s Divine Comedy.
+When you look at Monteriggioni from a distance, it really looks like an illustration from a book of fairytales.
+It lies on a hill outside Siena, its castle enclosed by mighty fortifications from which 14 square towers sprout.
+Cars can’t enter into the medieval walls, so the atmosphere of the village is really bringing you back to the Middle Ages.

 Scarperia, beautiful village near Florence to visit